MicrosoftDocs/architecture-center/docs/data-science-process/lifecycle-modeling.md

       * Use a visualization dashboard to interact with your model explanations, both in a Jupyter notebook and in the Azure Machine Learning workspace.
       * Deploy a scoring explainer alongside your model to observe explanations during inferencing.
    * **Assessing Fairness**: The [Fairlearn open-source Python package with Azure Machine Learning](/azure/machine-learning/how-to-machine-learning-fairness-aml) performs the following tasks:
       * Assess the fairness of your model predictions.
-To learn more about fairness in machine learning.
+This process will help you learn more about fairness in machine learning.
-      * Upload, list and download fairness assessment insights to/from Azure Machine Learning studio.
+      * Upload, list, and download fairness assessment insights to/from Azure Machine Learning studio.
-      * See a fairness assessment dashboard in Azure Machine Learning studio to interact with your model(s)' fairness insights.
+      * See the fairness assessment dashboard in Azure Machine Learning studio to interact with your model(s)' fairness insights.

 ## Next steps